The Basics

 Organic Strategies for Two-Spotted or Spider Mite Control © Frances Michaels

-Mites secrete a very fine, silk-like webbing which protects the mites from enemies and contact with chemical
+Mites secrete a very fine, silk-like webbing which protects them from enemies and chemical sprays.
+When

-sprays.
-When large populations have been present for a few weeks webbing may cover the whole plant.
-Females
+large populations have been present for a few weeks, webbing may cover the whole plant.
+Females leave plants

-leave plants on threads of webbing blown on the wind or they may drop off a plant and crawl to a new plant.
+via threads of webbing blown on the wind, or they may drop off a plant and crawl to a new plant.
+Female

-they emerge in late spring and lay eggs.
+emerging in late spring to lay eggs.
 At a temperature of 30°C their life cycle can be completed in 8 days,

 Biological Controls